bit-a-bit-org/python-package-template/README.md

 ## Contributing

 This project welcomes contributions and suggestions.
-For details, visit the repository's [Contributor License Agreement (CLA)](https://cla.opensource.microsoft.com) and [Code of Conduct](https://opensource.microsoft.com/codeofconduct/) pages.
+For details, visit the Contributor License Agreement (CLA) and [Code of Conduct](https://github.com/bit-a-bit-org/python-package-template/blob/main/CODE_OF_CONDUCT.md) page.